whiskitgood/recipes/docs/aunt-hazels-brownies.md

 ![](images/2011/10/AuntHazelsBrownies.jpg)

-As promised, I've got some chocolatey happiness coming your way today.
 This is a longtime family favorite that came from my mother's (yup, you guessed it), Aunt Hazel.

 ![](images/2011/10/chocolatebath.jpg)